clugen/CluGen.jl/docs/src/theory.md

    3. ``^*``Determine points from their projections on the cluster-supporting line.

-The following figures provide a stylized overview of the algorithm steps (background tiles are 10 units wide and tall):
+Figure 1 provides a stylized overview of the algorithm's steps.

 ```@eval
 ENV["GKSwstype"] = "100"